-LSEs are required to provide a few standard types of information regarding existing (current) bilateral contracts or PPAs that have been signed with suppliers of capacity and/or energy.
-A current contract or PPA is one that commenced on January 1, 2019, or by the date of resource plan submittal to the Energy Commission.
+LSEs are required to provide a few standard types of information regarding existing bilateral contracts or PPAs that have been signed with suppliers of capacity and/or energy.
+A current contract or PPA is one that commenced on January 1, 2021, or by the date of resource plan submittal to the CEC.
 This reporting requirement includes signed contracts for supplies that are not yet being delivered or from generating facilities that are not yet online.
 This reporting requirement includes each contract and agreement in effect for at least 92 consecutive days.
 Do not include short-term contracts with durations of 91 days or fewer.
 Aggregations of supply contracts that individually are less than 1 MW are acceptable.

 For every bilateral contract that specifies a supply to the LSE of energy or capacity (1.0 MW or larger) and lasting more than 91 days, LSEs must provide the information described below as a line item on Form S-5.
-There are six exceptions to this requirement:
+There are five exceptions to this requirement:

-- 1. QF contracts, which may be aggregated by fuel type - 2.
-Aggregations of supply contracts, each of which is less than 1 MW - 3.
-Contracts that expired prior to January 1, 2019 - 4.
-Supplemental or related contracts for the shaping and/or firming of wholesale energy delivered to the LSE - 5.
-Contracts for the purchase of tradable renewable energy credits without energy - 6.
-Contracts for ancillary services, for balancing authority services, or for transmission services; this exception includes agreements that may include terms related to energy procurement to compensate for transmission losses
+- 1. QF contracts, which may be aggregated by fuel type. - 2.
+Aggregations of supply contracts, each of which is less than 1 MW. - 3.
+Contracts that expired prior to January 1, 2019. - 4.
+Supplemental or related contracts for the shaping and/or firming of wholesale energy delivered to the LSE. - 5.
+Contracts for the purchase of tradable renewable energy credits without energy.

+Exceptional contracts for ancillary services, for balancing authority services, or for transmission services should be listed in the exceptional contract category; this also includes agreements that may include terms related to energy procurement to compensate for transmission losses.
+Capacity and energy for these types of contracts are not to be included in final calculation for peak load requirements.